You can’t go wrong with a Po Boy sandwich when you visit NOLA. But where can you find the best Po Boy in New Orleans?

 This is the question that we asked locals as we wandered around the Big Easy from the French Quarter to the Bywater neighborhood to Magazine Street.
 We posed this question to servers, bartenders, hotel clerks, cemetery workers and even to eccentric artist Dr. Bob.
 Our motivation was to find out where the locals like to eat the iconic New Orleans sandwich that dates back to the early 20th century.

 Asking the question was a great way to connect with locals since everybody in New Orleans loves to talk about food.
 It’s a question that visitors often ask 2foodtrippers, though they usually ask the question about cheesesteaks, a Philadelphia sandwich icon.
 This was our turn to ask the food-focused question.

 Best Po Boy in New Orleans

 We found out that there is no consensus on our question.
 Some people said Domilise’s Po-Boys & Bar.
-Others said Camasento’s Restaurant.
+Others said Camasento’s Restaurant and Mother’s Restaurant.
 Yet others said our personal favorite, Parkway Bakery & Tavern.
 Interestingly, some people answered our question with a question.
 They wanted to know what kind of Po Boy since they had different answers for shrimp versus oyster versus roast beef.

 Parkway Bar and Tavern

-There’s are loads of picnic tables, but the best spots are at the bar.
+There’s are loads of picnic tables, but the best seats are at the bar.
 The bar has a chill atmosphere with friendly servers and a full selection of Abita beer.
 Plus, it’s a great way to avoid the food line, assuming that you’re not into lines.